lakshmineha577/AndroidNewsHeadlinesProject/README.md

 # AndroidNewsHeadlinesProject
-It is about the News App using Android Development
+A News App using Android Development